pauldmccarthy/pauldmccarthy.github.io/index.md

 ---
 {% include JB/setup %}

-I'm an Australian living in the UK.
-I work as a software engineer, and enjoy a range of outdoor activities.
+I'm an Australian living in North Wales.
+I <a href="resume/">work</a> as a software engineer, and enjoy a range of outdoor activities.
 I occasionally write accounts of what I've been up to in my spare time:

 <ul class="posts">
   {% for post in site.posts limit:5 %}